github/freno/doc/clients.md

 It makes sense to hit `freno` in the whereabouts of the granularity one is looking at.
 If your client is to throttle on a `1000ms` replication lag, checking `freno` `200` times per sec may be overdoing it.
 However if you wish to keep your clients naive and without caching this should be fine.

+It is also possible to ask `freno` to write metrics to [memcache](memcache.md), in which case clients can read metrics directly using their favorite `memcache` client.

 # Usage samples